Tuya-Community/tuya-ray-materials/template/SweepRobotTemplate/README.md

 #### Fixed

-- Fixed an issue where the Dynamic component might not update the real-time map.
+- Fixed an issue where the RjsMap component might not update the real-time map.

 ### [2024-11-22]